Negotiating In BDSM

 Do whatever you need to do to be able to clearly communicate your needs!

 Only through clear communication can your partner understand what is acceptable, responsibilities and any safety concerns that need to be addressed.
-And you can understand the same in return.
+And for you to be able to understand the same in return.

 However, having these desires and limits expressed in a physical form: